-WOW's parent company, the Woodmen of the World-Life In-surance Society, will begin a mem-bership drive throughout the nation, October 1 with the slogan, "Protec-tion Plus Campaign," according to an anouncement today by De Em-mett Bradshaw, president.
-The pur-pose of the campaign will be to point out the advantages offered to Woodcraft members, and especially the advantages of Woodmen of the World life insurance.
-The Woodmen of the World Life Insurance Society is the largest and strongest fraternal life insurance so-ciey in America, with assets of more ciey in America, with assets of more than \$128,000,000.
-The society in-sures men from birth to the age of 60.
-It sponsors a youth organizas a youth organiza tion called "Boys of Woodcraft," which teaches thrift, loyalty to government, the purpose and uses of the American flag, and lessons in service, charity and honesty.
-President Bradshaw pointed out President Bradsnaw pointed out that numerous fine prizes will be awarded to present members who induce their friends to join the Woodmen of the World.
-Seymour camp No. 16 launched its part in the Protection Plus Camits part in the Protection Plus Campaign with a gala party in the Elks Club lodge room on September 27.
+WOW's parent company, the Woodmen of the World Life In-Woodmen of the World Life Insurance Society, will begin a membership drive throughout the nation, October 1 with the slogan, "Protection Plus Campaign," according to an anouncement today by De Emmett Bradshaw, president.
+The purpose of the campaign will be to point out the advantages offered to Woodcraft members, and especially the advantages of Woodmen of the World life insurance.
+World life insurance.

+The Woodmen of the World Life Insurance Society is the largest and strongest fraternal life insurance society in America, with assets of more than \$128,000,000.
+The society insures men from birth to the age of 60.
+It sponsors a youth organization called "Boys of Woodcraft," which teaches thrift, loyalty to government, the purpose and uses of the American flag, and lessons in service, charity and honesty.
+President Bradshaw pointed out that numerous fine prizes will awarded to present members who induce their friends to join the Woodmen of the World.

+Seymour camp No. 16 launched its part in the Protection Plus Camaign with a gala party in the Elks Club lodge room on September 27.

 Any WOW listener interested in Woodcraft is invited to write to ra-dio station WOW.
 Listeners are always welcome to visit WOW, on the second floor of the Insurance Building at 17th and Farnam Streets.
 Guides are provided.